IanOvenden/mwa/README.md

 2 Ensure test specs are using constants where applicable.

 3 Implement websocket server online check.
 Only attempt comms if it is.

-4 Refactor prop types check which has moved to its own module from the React core.